atropos-null/LS/py119/py119_studyguide.md

 In the above example, the insert call inserts the string `'two-point-five'` between index positions 1 and 2 in the list.

 * `list.extend(iterable)`: Appends all elements from an iterable (like another list, tuple, or set) to the end of the current list.
+The list stays flat.
+No nesting occurs.

 **Example:**